Learning to Love

 The last couple of eps is a surprising wild ride.
 They packed some big highs and deep lows.
 Our leads really bring out their A-game.
 Their romance blossomed and then wilted.
 It is hardly an easy cruise to the finish.

-Thankfully, the writer-san delivers the ending we craved.
+The actual ending was a bit rushed and feels contrived.
+Maybe they ran out of time.
+At least, the writer-san didn't leave us dangling.
 The last scene with the FL calling out the ML for writing the word LOVE incorrectly is delicious.
 They then practise writing it over and over in the sand until the whole area is covered by LOVE.
-How poetic and a heartfelt conclusion.
-Bravo!
+How poetic!
+Just wish there is more fan service.

 In the end, I can't recommend this show unreservedly because there are caveats.
 If you have read this far then I implore you to sample a few eps and judge for yourself.
 You can do worse, chingu.
 Peace.